jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/index.md

 ## Index API

-_**This API is deprecated, have a look at the [new RESTFul API](../api_v2/README.html)**_
+_**This API is deprecated, please refer to the [new RESTFul API](../api_v2/README.html)**_ instead.

     http://{server_name}:9090/update

-API Update is the interface to insert/update documents into an index of the OpenSearchServer search engine.
+API Update is the interface for inserting/updating documents in an OpenSearchServer search engine index.

 **Parameters:**
-- _**use**_ (required): It is the index name
+- _**use**_ (required): The name of the index.
 - _**login**_ (optional): The login parameter.
-This is required once you create a user.
+This becomes required once you create a user.
 - _**key**_ (optional): The key parameter related to the login (api key).
-This is required once you create a user.
+This becomes required once you create a user.

 ### Posting a XML file

-One easy way to populate data is to upload an XML file using a post or a put http request.
-Then you have to post the file using a post or a put http request.
+One easy way to populate data is to upload a XML file using a post or a put http request, then to post this file using a post or a put http request.
-In our example we use CURL:
+In this example we'll use CURL:

     curl -o log.out -H "Content-type: text/xml; charset=utf-8" -T documents.xml "http://localhost:9090/update?use=indexName"

-The XML format is described below
+And here is the XML format:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>